98-URL Dental Template Scaffold for a New Practice

 1. Figma-as-contract, template-as-canvas.
 The Luminous template provided the branded structure.
 The homepage Figma was the visual specification.
 Where the Figma required specific layouts — including the dual-doctor section, the before/after photo gallery, and the location-specific service sections — we built those against the template’s existing components, customising at the per-client layer rather than modifying shared template elements.

 2. Two doctor profiles on one template.
-Maison Dental Studio’s Doctor Page template was applied to both Dr. Kaleb Murray and Dr. Sam Mullen, each with distinct credentials, photos, and bio content.
+We applied Maison Dental Studio’s Doctor Page template to both Dr. Kaleb Murray and Dr. Sam Mullen, each with distinct credentials, photos, and bio content.
 The agency’s workbook included a separate Google Doc for each doctor page.
 A QA finding during the build flagged that one doctor image had been loaded incorrectly — the wrong physician was shown on one page.
-That was caught and corrected before handoff as part of the issues-backlog resolution cycle.
+We caught and corrected that before handoff as part of the issues-backlog resolution cycle.

 5. Cross-device verification.
 QA covered desktop, tablet, and mobile viewports for each affected page on every round.
-A typography-sizing deviation from the Figma (a 96 px heading that was too large for live use) was identified during QA review and corrected with the agency’s input.
-The contact-page layout was refined through a direct developer-QA conversation to resolve a form-and-image composition issue.
-Mobile layout shifts (a post-launch finding) were addressed through dedicated fix tasks.
+We identified a typography-sizing deviation from the Figma (a 96 px heading too large for live use) during QA review and corrected it with the agency’s input.
+We refined the contact-page layout through a direct developer-QA conversation to resolve a form-and-image composition issue.
+We addressed mobile layout shifts (a post-launch finding) through dedicated fix tasks.

 Building for a practice with no existing content meant the scaffold had to be the work — not a deferred phase.
-All 74 content-pending pages were built to the sitemap URL before any content existed, so the agency’s SEO architecture was in place on day one rather than requiring URL restructuring when content arrived later.
+We built all 74 content-pending pages to the sitemap URL before any content existed, so the agency’s SEO architecture was in place on day one rather than requiring URL restructuring when content arrived later.

 Operational Integrity at handoff

-Site Checker flagged a template carry-over in the Luminous dental template’s contact block — a California placeholder address with a Cyrillic-encoded Google Maps URL that would have produced broken links on any page that inherited the block; the developer confirmed it was unused and removed it before handoff.
-Pre-handoff QA ran through Site Checker — see our QA discipline for the categories and the fail-zero gate.
-The agency’s own QA layer — their tools, their process — ran post-handoff and surfaced issues into the shared backlog for our fix loop until they signed off.
+Site Checker flagged a template carry-over in the Luminous dental template’s contact block — a California placeholder address with a Cyrillic-encoded Google Maps URL that would have produced broken links on any page that inherited the block.
+We confirmed it was unused and removed it before handoff.
+Pre-handoff QA ran through Site Checker — see our QA approach for the categories and the threshold every page clears before handoff.
+After handoff the agency reviewed on its own setup.
+We resolved what it surfaced up to sign-off.

-Customisations stayed in the per-client overrides; the agency’s shared Luminous template components were not modified.
+Customisations stayed in the per-client overrides.
+We did not modify the agency’s shared Luminous template components.

 AutoQA gates (Links / Email / Content AI checks) — agency-managed — were active on this project per the workbook’s AutoQA Setup tab.